 - Unprotected sex.
 Semen is alkaline, which can encourage growth of certain bacteria.

 - Antibiotics.
 These drugs kill not only the bad bacteria that cause disease, but also the good bacteria you need to maintain a healthy, more acidic, vaginal pH level.

 - Douching.
-Although it isn’t advised, about 20 percent of women regularly wash out their vagina with a mixture of water and vinegar, baking soda, or iodine.
+Although it isn’t advised, about of women regularly wash out their vagina with a mixture of water and vinegar, baking soda, or iodine.
 Douching not only increases the vaginal pH level, but also encourages the growth of harmful bacterial overall.

 - Menstrual periods.
 Menstrual blood is a little bit basic and raises the pH in the vagina.
 When that blood flows through the vagina and is absorbed into a tampon or pad and sits in place, it can raise the pH level of the vagina.